 An important problem that we have to mention, but that will not be visible in the sequel, is that we have been confronted to many kinds of Fano fourfolds in our database, with several different descriptions as zero loci of vector bundles.
 We had to find identifications that in some cases were not obvious at all (see \cref{exampleflavor} for a flavor).
 Even more seriously, we were not able to construct these identifications in a systematic and complete way.
 In particular we are not able to bound a priori the Picard ranks and the dimensions of our ambient manifolds, and even less to guarantee that our lists are complete.
 It would nevertheless be very interesting to be able to carry over a complete classification along the lines followed, in similar but simpler settings, in \cite{kuchle, benedetti, inoue-ito-miura}.

-This is all the more tempting than we can suspect that our examples of smooth Fano fourfolds should provide a substantial part of the full classification.
+This is all the more tempting than we can suspect that the examples of smooth Fano fourfolds in the larger database could provide a relevant part of a eventual future full classification.
 For Fano threefolds this is the point made in \cite{DFT}.
-In dimension four there is a potential overlap with the list of families of Fano subvarieties of quiver flag varieties found in \cite{kalashnikov}, since the latter can be constructed as towers of Grassmann bundles.
-This could be clarified by comparing the quantum periods, which for quiver flag zero loci were computed in the Appendix of \emph{loc.\ cit.}.
+In dimension four there is an overlap with the list of families of Fano subvarieties of quiver flag varieties found in \cite{kalashnikov}, since the latter can be constructed as towers of Grassmann bundles; a geometric analysis of most relevant cases of \cite{kalashnikov} has been performed in \cite{tufo}.
+This overlap could be further clarified by comparing the quantum periods, which for quiver flag zero loci were computed in the Appendix of \cite{kalashnikov}.